-Tails cares for over 2,400 displaced pets each year.
+Tails Humane Society cares for over 3,400 displaced pets each year.
 We accept pets from owners who can no longer keep them and from Good Samaritans who have found a homeless pet.
 We also work with animal control organizations and other animal shelter to rescue at-risk animals from overcrowded shelters.
-As a limited admission shelter, we provide quality, individualized care for each animal ensuring they have the best chance at adoption.
+As a managed admission shelter, we provide quality, individualized care for each animal ensuring they have the best chance at adoption.

 Is Fido pulling on the leash?
 Is Sparky a little too spunky?
 If your dog or puppy is sometimes a bit difficult, Tails obedience classes can help.
 We offer positive reinforcement training for dogs of all ages and levels.
 Call us – we’ll help you communicate with your canine companion.